 The 2000V and 50KV are open circuit voltage, which is before the contact to the body, but after the contact to the body the voltage reduces to few hundred volts which make the current to flow less through the body.
 Thus it only gives shock but not enough to kill a human being.

 If the 2000V or 50KV sustained after contact with the body, then it will kill them immediately.
-To sustain higher voltage after the contact, the supply source should enough energy.
+To sustain higher voltage after the contact, the power source should have enough energy.

 The AC mains or power inverter with 120V/230V is enough to overcome the human body resistance and it will not drop the voltage (because the energy is not limited like a mosquito swatter) which will pump the current with no control which leads to death (If exposed to prolong enough).